10.4 Quality and innovation in youth work

 Participative youth work

-The Universal Civil Service is the only national public initiative in the field of youth work to have created a national consultative body - National Council for Universal Civil Service representing young people.
-This body participates in the Civil Service National Council, a body within which all decisions regarding the planning of civil service are taken.
+The Universal Civic Service is the only national public initiative in the field of youth work to have created a national consultative body - National Council for Universal Civic Service representing young people.
+This body participates in the Civic Service National Council, a body within which all decisions regarding the planning of civic service are taken.

 At the moment, there are no other specific interventions carried out or financed by the national authorities aimed at creating spaces for youth participation focused on youth work policies and practices.
 For policies aimed at youth participation in the policy-making process, see section 5.4.